randomnoun/java-to-graphviz-maven-plugin/README.md

 This plugin can be used to help document specific classes and interfaces of a larger software project.

 It uses the [java-to-graphviz](https://github.com/randomnoun/java-to-graphviz) tool to generate the graphviz diagrams.
-This diagram will read java source code, and generate graphviz 'dot' outputs which can be converted to PNGs and included in the maven-generated site documentation.
+This diagram will read java source code, and generate graphviz 'dot' source, which can be converted to PNGs and included in the maven-generated site documentation.

 The shape of the diagrams can be modified using specially-constructed comments in the source file; see the